 sudo apt update sudo apt upgrade

 Next, you will want to install a web server, a database, and PHP.
-In this case, our web server is Nginx and database is Mariadb which is a flavor of MySQL.
-You can optionally install Apache instead of Nginx if you prefer.
+In this case, our web server is Nginx and database is MariaDB which is a flavor of MySQL.
+The combination of Linux, Nginx, MySQL, and PHP are called a LEMP server stack.

 sudo apt install nginx sudo apt install mariadb-server sudo apt install php-fpm php-mysql